zhr7777777/echarts-mcp-server/README.md

 - `generate_bar_chart` - Generate a `bar` chart, and return an chart preview URL.
 - `generate_line_chart` - Generate a `line` chart, and return an chart preview URL.
 - `generate_pie_chart` - Generate a `pie` chart, and return an chart preview URL.
+- `generate_scatter_chart` - Generate a `scatter` chart, and return an chart preview URL.

-More options and charts support coming soon...
+More tools are coming soon...

 ## 🤖 Usage